VHS Revival looks back at some of box art’s greatest triumphs.

 The Stuff tells the story of a society addicted to a strange and tasty mallow with an appetite of its own.
 Not only does the addictive substance render its subjects powerless, it turns them into violent brand warriors who set about recruiting the population.

-This US box art encapsulates the movie quite brilliantly, as a suburban family spills out of the refrigerator in gooey waves of body horror.
-The product’s logo is also prominent, stacked in mass produced rows as product and customer become integrated in a physical manifestation.
+This US box art encapsulates the movie quite brilliantly as a suburban family spills out of the refrigerator in gooey waves of body horror.
+The product’s logo is also prominent, The Stuff stacked in mass produced rows as product and customer become integrated in a physical manifestation.

-The cover also hints at the movie’s mouth-watering practical effects, as a nod to cold war sci-fi culminates in a tide of body-snatching gunk.
+The cover also hints at the movie’s mouth-watering practical effects, a nod to cold war sci-fi culminating in a tide of body-snatching gunk.
 Are you eating it, or is it eating you?

 R.O.T.O.R – Imperial Entertainment Corp.
 (1987)